4K, 8K, OLED, UHD? When TV shopping, what do all those letters actually mean?

 This Samsung 32″ Smart HD TV is a great option if 1080p suits your needs!

 4K TVs have become the new standard, as the prices have dropped in the past few years, plus, they offer a better viewing experience on the more popular 65″ and 75″ screens!
-Like 1080p TVs are referred to as “HD”, 4K TVs are also called UHD, or “Ultra High Definition”.
+Like 1080p TVs are referred to as “HD”, 4K TVs are also called UHD which means “Ultra High Definition”.
 With 4K becoming more popular, many streaming platforms, such as Netflix, support 4K streaming for ultimate picture quality!

 Popular video game consoles like Playstation and Xbox also support 4K gaming!